Reveal the Red: Exploring the Chemistry of Red Flower Pigments

 - Try this science project with other, similar colors of flowers, such as purple, pink, or orange flowers.
 Do they have pigments similar to the ones in the red flowers?
 You could even try it with a greater variety of flower colors, such as yellow, blue, or green flowers.
 What pigments do you think are in these flowers?

 - Some plants grow very colorful leaves, such as coleus plants, bromeliads, and purple clovers.
 You could try this science project again but this time investigate colorful leaves on plants instead of flowers.
 What pigments make the leaves so colorful?
 Are these the same as the pigments in similarly colored flowers?

 - Changing the mobile phase, or solvent, in paper chromatography can affect how well the chromatography works.
-Investigate this by trying other solvents, such as plain water, (undiluted) 70% percent isopropyl alcohol, isopropyl alcohol that has been diluted 90% with water, saltwater, etc. Does a pigment travel different distances depending on the mobile phase you use?
+Investigate this by trying other solvents, such as plain water, (undiluted) 90% percent isopropyl alcohol, isopropyl alcohol that has been diluted 90% with water, saltwater, nail polish remover, etc. Does a pigment travel different distances depending on the mobile phase you use?
 What do you think this tells you about the solubility of that pigment in the different mobile phases?

 - For other Science Buddies science fair projects about paper chromatography, try

 If you like this project, you might enjoy exploring these related careers: